/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 1. Buffer Against Traffic Spikes

 Without SQS, if 1,000 users upload videos simultaneously, your system tries to process 1,000 videos at once.
-This can overwhelm aws-lambda/">Lambda concurrency limits or downstream services like MediaConvert.
+This can overwhelm Lambda concurrency limits or downstream services like MediaConvert.
 With video-processing-queue in place, those 1,000 events wait patiently in the queue while your processing functions work through them at a sustainable pace.

 2. Guaranteed Processing